Second-Hand-Friends/kleinanzeigen-bot/README.md

 #### 2) Ad configuration

-Each ad is described in a separate JSON or YAML file.
+Each ad is described in a separate JSON or YAML file with prefix `ad_<filename>`.
+The prefix is configurable in config file.

 Parameter values specified in the `ad_defaults` section of the `config.yaml` file don't need to be specified again in the ad configuration file.